ASTRON 98: Introduction to Python For Astronomers

 For supplemental review and asynchronous learning, the Python DeCal records and posts all course videos to our YouTube channel.
 While these videos are a helpful resource, we highly recommend attending all classes in person to benefit the most from this course.

 If you can only participate asynchronously, we strongly recommend attending office hours outside of class to stay on track to get personalized support.
+Asynchronous students must ensure they can attend at least one office hour time as they will have to take exams in-person during the scheduled exam time or office hours.

 Office Hours